 Trixie could not help herself but snicker at the thought of her two shrieking wraiths running through some store trying on clothes.
 “Mrs. Pepper, I had no idea a monster truck rally was such a formal affair.
 Wouldn’t they be better served just to wear their usual slutty attire?”

 This did not faze Nina Pepper in the least, “Ms, Duval be at the front desk by one o’clock or I will call the sheriff and have you forcibly removed.
-Your services here are far from vital to the operation of my business. ” She said with her voice dripping with disdain then turned and walked back towards the motel lobby.
+Your services here are far from vital to the operation of my business. ” She said with her voice dripping with disdain before then turning and waking back to the motel lobby.

 Just to tick off Nina Pepper, Trixie was fifteen minutes late for her shift at the front desk.
 Walking into the lobby both Nina’s daughters, Angel and Cynthia, were sitting on one of the old couches looking at fashion magazines.
 Nina herself was behind the desk going over the expenses with Mr. Pepper, her husband and strangely enough a nice man despite being married to such an awful woman.
-Mr Pepper was confined to a wheel chair after suffering two heart attacks and a stroke, surprising only in the fact that any normal person who was forced to live would have surely long died from despair or suicide.
+Mr Pepper was confined to a wheel chair after suffering two heart attacks and a stroke, surprising only in the fact that any normal person who was forced to live with such a woman would have surely long died from despair or suicide.
 It was he who had taken pity on Trixie after Thad left her high and dry offering her a room and small salary for working at the motel.
+Trixie stood at the front desk for several minutes watching Nina harass Mr. Pepper over the motel finances coming to the conclusion that Nina would have made and excellent Nazi.

 “So you like my sundress,” Trixie said as she twirled around satisfied with herself in choosing it sense her normal working attire was nothing but a sparkly g-string.
 The dress was the last item of clothes she bought before Thad had become obsessed with possible sinister forces out to get him.
 Trixie actually liked the flowery pattern and that it was loose allowing her to her almost naked despite the fact it exposed nothing in the way of skin.